smugg99/ZSEM-Bells/README.md

 # ZSEM-Bells

 Program for managing bells in my school

-Instructions for further maintainers are work in progress
+Instructions for further maintainers are currently being work on...

 # Prerequisites (tested on) 📚
 - Python >3.10.6